Frequently Asked Questions

 Can I play (or sing) in Eastman ensembles?

 Possibly.
 Eastman's four jazz ensembles are open by audition to Eastman and River Campus students alike.
 If vacancies remain in the larger ensembles after Eastman students have been placed, qualified River Campus students may audition.
-There is, however, an excellent ensemble program at the River Campus, which includes the University of Rochester Symphony Orchestra, Chamber Orchestra, Wind Symphony, Jazz Ensemble, Men's and Women's Choruses, Gospel Choir, and Chamber Singers, as well as an active chamber music program, all of which have the option of being taken for credit.
+Just remember that we have an excellent ensemble program at the River Campus, which includes the University of Rochester Symphony Orchestra, Chamber Orchestra, Wind Symphony, Jazz Ensemble, Men's and Women's Choruses, Gospel Choir, and Chamber Singers, as well as an active chamber music program, all of which have the option of being taken for credit.
 In addition, several student-directed ensembles include the Pep Band, Stingers Trombone Choir, and several a cappella singing groups.

 Where are the practice rooms?

-Practice rooms on the River Campus are located in the basement of the Spurrier building.
-The building is generally open between 8 a.m. and midnight.
+Practice rooms, with upright pianos, on the River Campus are located in the basement of the Spurrier building (located between the Towers athletic field and Susan B. Anthony Hall).
+A map of rooms can be found here.
+The building is generally open between 8 a.m. and midnight during the academic year.
 Additional practice rooms with grand pianos are available in Strong Auditorium for music majors or those taking primary piano lessons with faculty at the Eastman School of Music.
-The rooms are kept locked; students may borrow keys from the Music Department with a $10 deposit.
-See Jimmy Warlick in Dewey 1-339.

 Do you have storage space for large instruments?

 Yes.
-We have a limited number of rooms for both practice and storage of percussion equipment.
+We have a limited number of rooms for both practice and storage of percussion equipment (drum sets - you provide!) and large strings (double bass & cello) and larger brass instruments.
 These rooms are made available on a first-come, first-served basis to students participating in ensembles or taking lessons at Eastman.
 Contact Jimmy Warlick for details.

 Suppose I want to "major" in music.
 What are my choices?